Leadership Training Programs

 Below are the FOCUS leadership programs:

-Youth Leadership St. Louis (YLSL)- Prepares high school juniors from local area schools for a life of leadership.
-The program strengthens an individual's leadership, character and team-building skills.Emerging Leaders- Offers “young professionals the chance to develop leadership skills, define their personal brand, determine which causes or issues most energize them, and discover how to leverage their strengths to benefit the community.”
+Youth Leadership St. Louis (YLSL)- Prepares high school juniors from local schools for a life of leadership.
+The program strengthens an individual's leadership, character, and team-building skills.Emerging Leaders- Offers “young professionals the chance to develop leadership skills, define their personal brand, determine which causes or issues most energize them, and discover how to leverage their strengths to benefit the community.”

-Coro Fellows Program in Public Affairs- is an “intense, nine-month, full-time professional development program” that uses experiential learning programs to provide valuable critical thinking, communication and project management experience.Coro Women in Leadership- is a five-month, part-time program that gives women the “opportunity to refine their leadership competencies, learn about the community, and connect with other women.”
+Women in Leadership- is a five-month, part-time program that gives women the “opportunity to refine their leadership competencies, learn about the community, and connect with other women.”

 Experience St. Louis (ESL)- “the program is for executives and their spouses or partners who are new to the community, as well as others recently promoted to senior-level positions who would benefit from a greater knowledge of the region.”

 Regional Business Council’s Young Professionals Network (YPN)- YPN’s goal is “to attract and retain young talent to the region and to give future leaders unique opportunities for networking, professional development and community involvement.
 The Young Professional Network is open to ethnically diverse professionals under 40.
 Members have the opportunity to attend social, philanthropic, cultural and professional development opportunities throughout the year.”
-Member requires no fee.
+Membership requires no fee.

 St. Louis Business Diversity Initiative Fellows Program- This program “establishes a framework to enhance leadership capacity.
 The program further refines leadership competencies through a strategic curriculum and the sharing of wisdom and best practices.”
 There are opportunities for professional development, relationship building and civic engagement.
 The fellows program is one of the Initiative’s main programs to promote diverse, inclusive and welcoming environments for multicultural talent.